How to Stop Internal Window Condensation (Causes & Fixes)

 If you already have black spots growing on your window frames or silicone sealant, remove it immediately using this safe method:

 1. Protect yourself: Wear rubber gloves and a face mask.
-Never scrub dry mould, as this releases dangerous spores into the air you breathe.
+Never scrub dry mould, as this instantly releases dangerous spores into the air you breathe.

 2. The Solution: Mix 1 part household bleach to 4 parts warm water.
 (Alternatively, use a 50/50 mix of white vinegar and water).